Skip to main content

 Merges a set of updates, insertions and deletions based on a source table into a target table.

--- Here both source and target tables have the same schema: (a INT, b INT, c STRING), and a is a primary key.
+The examples below assume both source and target have schema (a INT, b INT, c STRING), with a as the primary key.

 MERGE INTO target